nicfel/AIM-Tutorial/README.md

 <figcaption>Figure 7: Distribution of species trees when not accounting for gene flow.</figcaption>
 </figure>

 Next, we can check which which genes most likely drive these differences.
-In order to do so, we can compare inferred relative rates of evolution of every loci between runs with and runs without gene flow.
+In order to do so, we can compare inferred relative rates of evolution for every loci between runs with and runs without gene flow.
 To do so, we can load the two files `aim.log` and `aim_nogeneflow.log` in tracer.
-When we compare the relative rates of mutation between most genes, they look fairly similar between with and without gene flow for most loci.
-Loci nr 10352 however has a very different inferred mutation rate, indicating that there is something different going on in that loci depending on wether we allow for gene flow or not.
+When we compare the relative rates of mutation between most loci, they look fairly similar between with and without gene flow.
+Locus nr 10352 however has a very different inferred mutation rate, indicating that there is something different going on in that loci depending on wether we allow for gene flow or not.

 <figure>
 <a id="fig:example1"></a>